idVarNew/BEM/README.md

 # Hada
 It is only the front page.
-In this website I used BEM methodology.
+I here used BEM methodology.